3A. Digital Advertising Management (All Media Platforms such as Google Ad Accounts & Facebook Ad Accounts)

 3C.
 Website Design

 3C.1 Website design services are provided as per your Proposal with Dilate Digital.
 An approximate timing schedule is provided at the time of the Proposal.
-Failure to provide content or other items within the specified time will delay the setup of the website.
+Failure to provide assets, content, feedback or other items within the specified time will delay the setup of the website.

 (a) A failure or malfunction in relation to any device or equipment, any software or power supply outside our control, unless caused by our wrongful act or omission;

 (b) Your act or omission (or a person under your direction or control);